Flynn Reef, Cairns 16.73382, 146.27531

 Flynn Reef offers dive sites unlike any other with swim-throughs, expansive coral fields, overhangs, wall dives and a vast marine life collection.
-The hard coral is home to many sea creatures that you can swim with when diving this one of a kind destination in Cairns.
+The hard coral is home to many sea creatures you can swim with when diving in this one-of-a-kind destination in Cairns.

 Flynn Reef is home to many well-known dive sites, including Tracy’s Boomie, Tennis Court, Coral Gardens and Gordon’s Mooring.

-These sites offer excellent diving opportunities as there’s an abundance of marine life and thrilling hard and soft corals to explore.
+These sites offer excellent diving opportunities as abundant marine life and thrilling hard and soft corals to explore.